mod-protocol/mod/CONTRIBUTING.md

 ## Add a new changeset

-changeset
+yarn changeset

 ## Create new versions of packages

-changeset version
+yarn changeset version

 ## Publish all changed packages to npm

-changeset publish
+yarn changeset publish